By Marilyn Phillis

 Stephanie wrote a note for the little boy to read when he was older — the story about the photographer, the bookbinder, and the framer…..people whom he would never meet but who had lovingly given to the making of this small memorial.
 She put this note on the back of the frame along with the photograph of the rainbow that had appeared.

 She delivered the finished piece to the grandmother who was caring for the child and gave her a task — to teach the child to touch the feather, to ring the bell, to unwind the cord to open the doors, and finally to see the picture of his mother.
 In Stephanie’s words, “Yes, he did learn to do the ritual in a quiet time with eyes closed to call to her, then to ring the little bell, stroke the feather and unwind the cord on the handles of the doors a certain way…..and then to open them gently, and there she is.”
-The little boy kept up this practice so that he could always remember his mother.
+The little boy had a way to remember his mother.

 Stephanie Rayner is a professional artist and international lecturer whose work deals with the great theme of our age – the transformation of our spirituality through the revelations of science and technology.
 It’s a theme that addresses a deep need and elicits powerful responses from viewers.
 The beauty and intelligence of her works have captivated the minds and souls of audiences worldwide.